JyotinderSingh/trytok/README.md

 The architecture of TryTok is simple.
 It consists of two main components:

 1. **Coordinator**: This component is responsible for coordinating the execution of code.
-It accepts code from the user, sends it to the Code Executor for execution, and returns the result to the user.
+It accepts code from the user, sends it to the Code Executors for execution, and returns the result to the user.

 1. **Code Executor**: This component is responsible for executing the code that is sent to it.
 It is a simple REST API that accepts code and executes it.
+We maintain multiple replicas of the Code Executor to handle the load.
+Each replica internally spins up a docker container to execute the code for each request.

-We use kubernetes to deploy these components, and maintain multiple replicas of the Code Executor to handle the load.
+We use kubernetes to deploy these components, and maintain multiple replicas of the Code Executor.

 ## Local Setup